 We wrote down a list that contains the best fatbike tires in the market, that have been selected for their usage purpose, durability, TPI, weight, and rolling resistance.

-Now, let’s get into the heart of the matter of the best fat bike tire of 2018.
+Now, let’s get into the heart of the matter of the best fat bike tire in 2019.

 1. Schwalbe Jumbo Jim – The Best All Around Fat Tire